Samuel-Risner/Wordle-Clone/README.md

   ```

   Replace *Here goes you recret key!* with something more secure.

+# Adding more words and languages

+ The instructions and examples for that are in *words.toml*.

 # TODO

  - [ ] Create a better svg for the delete key
  - [ ] Create a better svg for the enter key
  - [x] Make the device keyboard usable for desktop